pu2clr/PIC16F/projects/01-Blink/README.md

 **ATTENTION:** The identifier **BlinkCode** must be referenced in the PSECT directive in your Assembly code.
 Carefully analyze the following code.

 ## PIC10F200 ASM Example

+The first time I tried to program for the PIC10F200 I had problems with subroutine calls.
+After the execution of the RETLW instruction, the program flow returned to the beginning (as if the system was restarted or as if a goto instruction led the program to the first instruction).
+After some searches on the internet, I managed to find the instructions to work around this problem.
+See [this link for more details](https://www.circuitbread.com/tutorials/christmas-lights-special-microcontroller-basics-pic10f200).

 ```asm